Manisa04/SI-2026-analog-notebook-Manisa/sch/README.md

 # Xschem Schematics

-# Lab 7: Microphone Amplifier Modeling and Simulation
+# Microphone Amplifier Modeling and Simulation

 ## AC Simulation of the Microphone Amplifier